Bidding Games and Efficient Allocations

-Given $G$ and $B_1$, we define a zero-sum game $G'$, that is equivalent to $G$ except for the utility functions.
-We set $u'_1(t) = 1$ if $t$ is weakly preferred to at least $\ceil{B_1|T|}$ terminals, and $-1$ otherwise; and set $u_2=-u_1$.
+Given $G$ and $B_1$, we define a zero-sum game structure $G'$, that is equivalent to $G$ except for the utility functions.
+We set $u'_1(t) = 1$ if $t$ is weakly preferred to at least $\ceil{B_1|T|}$ terminals, and $-1$ otherwise; and set $u'_2=-u'_1$.
 Thus each player can either `win' or `lose' in every terminal.
 Note that if $B_1 |T|$ is an integer, then there are exactly $|T|-B_1|T| +1 = (1-B_1)|T|+1$ winning nodes, and $B_1|T|-1$ losing nodes.
 Otherwise there are $\floor{B_1|T|}$ losing nodes, since the next one is weakly preferred to all of them plus itself, i.e. to $\ceil{B_1|T|}$ terminals.
 Thus the number of losing nodes is exactly $\ceil{B_1|T|}-1$.

 According to Lazarus et al.~\shortcite{lazarus1996richman}, the \emph{Richman value} $R(s)$ of a node in a zero-sum win/lose game, is the minimal value s.t. any $B_1>R(s)$ guarantees a victory for player~1.
-Lazarus et al. show that $R(s)$ equals \emph{exactly} to the probability that player~1 loses in the corresponding ``spinner game'' (the same game only turns are taken at random rather than bu bidding).
+Lazarus et al. show that $R(s)$ equals \emph{exactly} to the probability that player~1 loses in the corresponding ``spinner game'' of $G'$ (the same game only turns are taken at random rather than by bidding).